-One known method that has been adapted with impressive success is called Mixture-of-Experts, or MoE in short, which allows to increase models capacity without a proportional increase in computational cost.
+Researchers have successfully adapted a method called Mixture-of-Experts (MoE), which increases model capacity without a proportional increase in computational cost.
 The idea is that different parts of the model, which are the experts, learn to handle certain types of inputs, and the model learns when to use each expert.
-For a given input, only a portion of the experts are used, which makes this model more compute-efficient.
+For a given input, the model uses only a portion of the experts, which makes it more compute-efficient.

 A bit of “History”